 Scientific research reports, including on best practices for managing vessel records, supply vessels, vessel monitoring systems (VMS), and observer programs

 The ISSF multi-pronged approach is paying off.

-Note: This includes all RFMO conservation measures/decisions on electronic monitoring and reporting, port state measures, IMO numbers, observer safety, compliance reform, performance review, access or charter transparency, electronic catch data systems, and penalties for no data.
+Note: This includes all RFMO CMs/decisions on EmER, PSN, IMO #'s, observer safety, compliance reform, performance review, access or charter transparency, eCDS, penalties for no data, etc.